 - Make data personal for people so they will want to take action.

 - Have an opinion and make recommendations on specific actions they should take.

 - Don’t shy away from painful analysis results.
 Keep your long-term strategy in mind, and do what it takes to achieve it.

 We hope you learned a lot on how to do data analysis projects!
 If you’d like to learn more methods and techniques on how to do data analysis projects, check out our onsite Tableau training and turn your team into Tableau pros.
-Improve the analytical firepower in your organization and start getting real value from your data today!
+Improve the analytical firepower in your organization or small business and start getting real value from your data today!
 Or if you just need some advice on a project you’re working on, grab a few minutes on my calendar.
 May the Cage be with you.